pmelchior/usrp-sciprog/projects/transit/readme.md

         signal.plot(params=best_params)

-If you get to the point where you can do (9), you are set up to automatically analyze thousands of signals with just a few lines of code, as long as you have access to the data!
+If you get to the point where you can do (9), you are set up to automatically analyze thousands of signals with just a few lines of code!